 Beth W., Oakland

-Pick-n-Pull has been happily serving the City of Oakland and Alameda County for over 60 years.
+Schnitzer and Pick-n-pull have been proudly serving the City of Oakland and Alameda County for over 60 years.
 They believe that similar to EBCE, their business contributes to local benefits and a sustainable future.

 Sustainable Program Manager, Schnitzer Steel (Pick-n-Pull)